Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 and in many ways it is much more primitive — but as an upside its primitives are better defined.
-Through a reinvention decades later, Erlang embodies the Actor model of the early 1970s, which is what the "Object Oriented" utterly failed to be despite its own hype: a programming model where many well-encapsulated entities, called "processes" in Erlang rather than "objects" because they are _active_, communicate with each other by passing _messages_.
+Through a reinvention decades later, Erlang embodies the Actor model of the early 1970s, which is what the "Object Oriented" utterly failed to be despite its own hype: a programming model where many well-encapsulated entities — called "processes" in Erlang rather than "objects" because they are _active_ — communicate with each other by passing _messages_.
 Processes can be distributed, and reliability is achieved by assuming that individual processes will fail eventually, letting them fail, and restarting them,